keesschollaart81/case.schollaart.net/_posts/2019-07-01-device-offline-detection-with-durable-entities.md

 ## The Desire

 If you maintain the backend of an IoT device it's very likely that you would like to have a 'Offline Detection' capability.
 Most devices send messages to the cloud with a known frequency, for example a heartbeat message.
-If you don't get any messages for more than x minutes, you know...
-It's offline!
+If you don't get any messages for more than x minutes... it's offline!

 This post describes one way of building this Offline Detection capability.
 In a very scalable and cost-effective way using cloud native technologies on the Microsoft Azure cloud.

 ##  The Challenges

-Altough it might sound quite trivial, but if you continue to add zero's to the requirements it becomes less and less trivial.
+Detecting offline devices might sound quite trivial, but if you continue to add zero's to the requirements it becomes more and more complex.
 This blogpost assumes 1.000.000 connected devices that ingest 1 message every 10 minutes (±1.000 p/s) via Azure EventGrid, Azure EventHub, IoT-Hub or an Azure Storage Queue.
 With these numbers, you start to run into challenges, for example...

 ### No message is no trigger

-Some time after the last received message, we want to run code that triggers the offine-event.
+Some time, after the last received message, we want to run code that triggers the offine-event.
 A trigger needs to start code after some time, we don't want to manage all the timers/threads for all these devices.

 ### Distributed state

 To be scalable we would like to be stateless, Device Offline detection however is a stateful operation.
 How can we make this work on a scalable infrastructure where different messages can end up on different nodes.
 A distributed state is quite expensive in terms of both software complexity and IO.
-IO is also limiting scalability because of locks and at least 1 write and 1 read operation per message to deal with the state (last message received at).
+IO is also limiting scalability because of locks and at least 1 write and 1 read operation per message to deal with the state.

 ### Disaster recovery

 What if suddenly all devices disconnect and/or reconnect?
 This will cause an enormous peak in the offline detection logic.
-Because of this, both the backing-storage and the compute host need to be able to deal with sudden load.
-When the detection logic get's overwealmed, by a peak of messages or because it was offline during an update, it needs to deal with this 'delayed-processing' as well.
+Both the backing-storage and the compute host need to be able to deal with this kind of peaks.
+When the detection logic get's overwealmed by a peak of messages or because it was offline during an update, it needs to deal with this 'delayed-processing' as well.

 ### Devicetype specific behaviour